JoseRobles/GameOfLife/README.md

 ## Database Note

-For this project, UseSqlite was chosen as the database provider to simplify setup and make the API easier to demo.
+For this project, Sqlite was chosen as the database provider to simplify setup and make the API easier to demo.
 While SQLite is not generally recommended for production-ready applications due to limitations in concurrency and scalability, it is ideal for lightweight and proof-of-concept projects.
 For a production-ready version, consider using a robust database system such as SQL Server.